blomqvie/android-rxjava-training/README.md

 To start, checkout out commit 7c5a35

-The goal is again to implement a function in `AppObservable` - this time it's called `pictures`
+The goal is again to implement a function in `AppObservables` - this time it's called `pictures`.
+As a result, you should see a list of pictures based on entered input which updates when input changes.

 If the instructions are not clear enough or the task feels too difficult, solutions can be found in commit c62fb7.